LiveUPSC Prelims 2026 Answer Key is LIVEView Now

 As a result, the world is witnessing a resurgence of sovereign nationalism where states prioritize national interests, borders, and identities over global cooperation.

-Evidence of Waning Globalization
+Waning of Globalization

 Rise of Sovereign Nationalism